15 Vegan Recipes in a Jar (Mason Jar Salads, Oats, Desserts) - Dr. Axe

 The information in our articles is NOT intended to replace a one-on-one relationship with a qualified health care professional and is not intended as medical advice.

-16 Vegan Recipes in a Jar
+15 Vegan Recipes in a Jar

 By

-Vegan recipes jar - Dr. Axe
+Vegan recipes in a jar

 Mason jars have become all the rage.
 Whether it’s as a crafty-looking container to hold your breakfast or small Mason jar wedding decorations, it seems we can’t get away from the things.

-So I’ve rounded up some of my favorite vegan recipes in a jar.
+Luckily for you, we’ve rounded up some creative vegan recipes in a jar.
 There are some Mason jar salads, of course, but there are also some unexpected treats.
-Get ready to enjoy mason jars in a whole new way!

-16 Vegan Recipes in a Jar
+Vegan recipes in a jar

 1. Arugula and Watermelon Salad in a Jar

 Arugula and watermelon are two ingredients you wouldn’t necessarily consider putting together, but they work really well in this refreshing, Mason jar salad.
 Leafy green arugula adds a peppery taste to sweet watermelon.
-This recipe adds a tiny bit of feta; you can omit or use vegan cheese instead.

 Arugula and Watermelon Salad in a Jar